-—Polarization Description subfield format
+—Polarization Description field format

 The Number of Throws subfield is set to 0 to indicate 2 throws and is set to 1 to indicate 3 throws.
 If the Number of Throws subfield is set to indicate 2 throws, the Polarization for Throw 3 subfield is reserved.